-The Company, through its Swiss subsidiary, SwissGold, was issued a five year exploration permit ("Permit") for gold and precious metals that covers an area of approximately 224km2 within the Communes of Medel/Lucmagn, Disentis/Muster and Sumvitg in Canton Graubunden, southeastern Switzerland.
+On October 8, 2014, the Company, through its Swiss subsidiary, SwissGold, was issued a five year exploration permit ("Permit") for gold and precious metals that covers an area of approximately 224km2 within the Communes of Medel/Lucmagn, Disentis/Muster and Sumvitg in Canton Graubunden, southeastern Switzerland.
 The Permit is governed by the terms of an amended mining law that has been approved by the residents of the Communes.
 The Permit is renewable for two additional 5-year terms.
 Under the terms of the Permit, the Company must: